 The Remaining Sounds

-- Long Vowels – In addition to teaching children about the long vowel sounds, they are also introduced to common spelling patterns.
+- Long Vowels – In addition to teaching children about the 5 long vowel sounds, I also want to introduce them to common spelling patterns.

 - R Controlled Vowels – When a vowel is followed by an r, it makes a different sound.

-- Long and Short oo – The oo in moon is long, and the oo in book is short.
+- Long and Short oo (Vowel Digraphs – Two vowels that come together to make one sound.) – The oo in moon is long, and the oo in book is short.

-- Diphthongs – With these gliding vowel digraphs, you start with the first sound and glide to the next.
+- Diphthongs – These gliding vowels start with the sound of the first letter and glide to the next.

 5. Reading Comprehension Strategies